 Training in CAT can be an active, demanding process and trainees often go through a period of personal change during the course.
 It is important for trainees to be aware and open to this process and to ensure there is enough reflective space within their week to digest these experiences.
-During the formal two years course trainers will oversee your learning and there are there are systems in place to assist you and help resolve any difficulties which arise during training.
-Depending on the training site, these may include tutors, trainee advisors, BAME mentors and Experts by Experience mentors.
+During the formal two years course trainers will oversee your learning and there are systems in place to assist you and help resolve any difficulties which arise during training.
+Tutors and mentors are available.